Promoting Social Responsibility in the Supply Chain

 Managing Chemical Substances in Products

-For chemical substances in purchased products, we revise our Manual of Environmentally Controlled Substances Management for Suppliers from time to time and distribute it to our suppliers, and request them to establish a Chemical Substances Management System (CMS) with the aim of reducing environmental impact by complying with laws and regulations.
-In addition, we conduct periodic audits of 27 major suppliers of parts and materials to investigate the chemical substance content of purchased products and to check the management status of our suppliers.
+For chemical substances in purchased products, Shinko revises its Manual of Environmentally Controlled Substances Management for Suppliers from time to time and distributes it to the company’s suppliers, and requests them to establish a Chemical Substances Management System (CMS) with the aim of reducing environmental impact by complying with laws and regulations.
+We also investigate the chemical substance content of purchased products and regularly audit 26 major suppliers of parts and materials to check their management practices.
 If any inadequacies are found in audit results, we request corrective action and provide support for improvement.
 Through these activities, we have strengthened the management of chemical substances contained in products in the supply chain.

 Promoting Cuts in CO2 Emissions and Maintenance of Water Resources with Suppliers

-We respond to climate change caused by global warming by asking our suppliers to take initiatives continuously to cut CO₂ emissions.
+Sinko responds to climate change caused by global warming by asking its suppliers to take initiatives continuously to cut CO₂ emissions.

 Stage 11 of our Environmental Action Program (FY2023-FY2025) sets specific targets for reducing CO₂ emissions and promoting initiatives to conserve water resources upstream in the supply chain, and requires each company to promote activities, including expansion to secondary suppliers.

-In FY2023, 31 major suppliers were surveyed using the "Stage 11 Fujitsu Group Environmental Activity Survey Form" to confirm the status of their activities.
+In FY2024, we conducted environmental surveys of 31 major suppliers to confirm the status of their activities.

 In addition, we analyzed suppliers’ replies, provided them with feedback on activity trends as a reference for future activities, and asked that they step up their own activities and expand initiatives to their suppliers.